 Individuals with a master’s in health care administration are working in state government, hospital systems, insurance companies and service-based organizations

 Recent graduates from Russell Sage College’s graduate business programs have been hired by Humana managed care; the New York State Department of Health and Regeneron Pharmaceuticals.

 The Board of Commissioners of the International Accreditation Council for Business Education (IACBE) is pleased to announce that as of March 2014 the School of Management at Russell Sage College has been granted first-time accreditation.
 The School of Management has demonstrated a commitment to continuous improvement, excellence in business education, and advancing academic quality.

-Please include official transcripts from all the post-secondary institutions you attended, two letters of recommendation, a one-to-two page essay describing your career goals and a resume with your application to Russell Sage College’s master’s program in Health Services Administration program.
+Please include official transcripts from all the post-secondary institutions you attended, two letters of recommendation, a one-to-two page essay describing your career goals and a resume with your application to Russell Sage College’s Health Services Administration master’s program.